0xpolarzero/full-blockchain-solidity-course-js/05-hardhat-smartcontract-lottery/README.md

 yarn hardhat deploy
 ```

 You can specify the network to deploy to with the `--network` flag, e.g. `yarn hardhat deploy --network goerli`.
-You can use `polygon`, `goerli`, `hardhat`, `localhost`.
+You can use `goerli`, `hardhat`, `localhost`.
 The latter will require you to run a local node first with the following command.

 Run a local node: